nzamani/ui5-nabi-m/docs/deployment/consuming-lib-in-apps.md

 ## Important parts of the Demo App

-1. The file `neo-app.json` is only needed for deployment on SAPCP.
-To make sure the linrary is found at runtime the following config is important in `neo-app.json` (assuming you have followed [Deployment to SAP Cloud Platform](sap-cloud-platform-deployment.md)):
+1. The file `neo-app.json` is only needed for the deployment to SAPCP.
+To make sure the library is found at runtime the following config is important in `neo-app.json` (assuming you have followed [Deployment to SAP Cloud Platform](sap-cloud-platform-deployment.md)):

     ```json
 	{